Meet Love Island Winter 2020 contestant Callum Jones – the cheeky chap whose ideal woman in Megan Fox

 Get able to bid farewell to your social life – Love Island is again on our screens for its very first winter version.

-A brand new cohort of singletons have jetted off to the model new South African villa in an effort to discover love, cash and some tooth whitening endorsements.
+A brand new cohort of singletons have jetted off to the model new South African villa in an effort to discover love, cash and some enamel whitening endorsements.

 One of many Love Island 2020 contestants set to jet to South Africa is Callum Jones, who hails from Manchester.